tymyrddin/blue/source/docs/soc/nta/wireshark/README.md

 ## Why use it?

-* Ground truth – When you need to see exactly what happened, Wireshark doesn’t abstract or summarize—it shows the data.
+* Ground truth – When you need to see exactly what happened, Wireshark doesn’t abstract or summarise—it shows the data.
 * Protocol savvy – Decodes 1,000+ protocols (HTTP, TCP, even obscure industrial ones).
 * Troubleshooting superpower – Is the server sending RST packets?
 Is TLS failing?
 Wireshark reveals the "why."